Lean Bulk Guide: Build Muscle Without Getting Fat

 Target: 1.6-2.2g per kg bodyweight

 Protein is essential for muscle protein synthesis.
-During a bulk, you don't need as much as during a cut (where you're preserving muscle in a deficit), but adequate protein is still crucial.
+During a bulk, you don't need as much as during a cut (where you're preserving muscle in a deficit), but adequate protein still matters.

 • Distribute across 3-5 meals for optimal MPS